Authors

 Add a GitHub Action CI workflow to the GitHub repository.

-generated by PkgTemplates
+CI.yml generated by PkgTemplates with a

-version based on CI.yml.template
+version based on CI.yml.template (located in the templates/ directory).
+The

 template version contains improvements for document generation, optimization of